Back

 • crystals in the urine (urine may become cloudy and urination may become difficult and painful).

-Reporting of suspected adverse drug reactions
+Reporting suspected adverse drug reactions

 5. How to store Amoxiclav